Andy-Olshanky/graveler/README.md

 My CPU has 32 threads so my efficiency peaked at that number of parallel processes, so that's how many threads I created in this program

 ## Result
-My fastest simulation took 18.736 seconds to execute the random selections + comparisons
+My fastest simulation took 18.736 seconds to execute 1 billion simulations